Inverse Design of Amorphous Materials with Targeted Properties: Results

 Here, $k_\text{B} T$ are normalization constants and set to $1$.
 We note that $\hat{E}_\theta(x)$ is usually not a potential energy.
 Only in the case of an unconditional model, trained on Boltzmann distributed samples, will $\hat{E}_\theta(x)$ recover the potential energy of the system, given that $k_\text{B}$ and $T$ are set to the Boltzmann constant and the equilibrium temperature of the training data, respectively.
 In the case of glasses, the distribution

 is the out-of-equilibrium distribution of the system, which is not Boltzmann distributed and $\hat{E}_\theta \neq E_\text{pot}$.

 Fig.~\ref{fig:Si}e shows $\hat{E}_\theta$ as predicted by a model trained on the \textit{anneal} \ch{Si} dataset.
 The values are plotted against the diffusion coordinate $t$ and obtained by averaging over ten forward noising trajectories and ten denoising trajectories labeled as \textit{forward} and \textit{std denoising}, respectively.
 The forward trajectories serve as the ground truth and ideally there should be no discernible difference in the denoising trajectories.
 However, as seen in the plot, both curves diverge around $t=0.4$ and the model ascribes a higher $\hat{E}_\theta$ and thus lower probability to the samples obtained from the standard denoising procedure.
 We therefore implement a modified variant of the denoising process, labeled \textit{HMC denoising} in the figure, which incorporates Hamiltonian Monte Carlo~\cite{duane1987hybrid} (HMC) steps on $\hat{E}_\theta$ during the denoising to equilibrate the structures during the denoising and sample from the true target distribution $p(x)$.
 As shown in Fig.~\ref{fig:Si}e, the HMC denoising process is able to recover noise-energies matching the forward trajectory by overcoming barriers of higher $\hat{E}_\theta$ as illustrated in the figure inset.
 Radial distribution functions shown in Fig.~\ref{fig:Si}e and bond angle distributions shown in Supplemental Fig.~S5 confirm that the samples obtained through HMC denoising are also structurally similar to those of the training data, while the standard denoising samples deviate significantly from the training data as shown in Fig.~\ref{fig:Si}a.
+Coordination number distributions in Supplemental Fig.~S5i,j and Voronoi volume distributions in Supplemental Fig.~S5k similarly show improved agreement with HMC denoising.
 Moreover, potential energies of the generated \textit{quench} and \textit{anneal} samples are reduced using HMC denoising, recovering the expected trend of lower potential energies given lower cooling rates as shown in Fig.~\ref{fig:Si}d.
 This is remarkable as neither the potential energy nor forces are seen by the model during training, underlining the high quality of the generated structures.